 The Vehicle Sales Code continues to drive a significant amount of consumer contacts and cases, with 51% of all consumer contacts relating to the purchase of a new or used vehicle.
 Awareness of the Code, as well as the number of businesses accredited to it, continues to grow, and this will naturally increase the number of enquiries received.

 The consumer complaints relating to the Vehicle Sales Code in 2018 can be split into three main categories:

-1. Vehicle purchase quality:
+Vehicle purchase quality: 1.

-The vehicle developed a significant fault shortly after purchase;
+shortly after purchase;